univention/univention-corporate-server/doc/release-notes/index.rst

 * Group membership is now maintained using the OpenLDAP overlay module ``memberof``, which improves performance in large environments.

+* Operational LDAP attributes can now be visualized in the :guilabel:`Directory Manager`.

+* The program :program:`univention-keycloak` was added to support the new App :guilabel:`Keycloak`, which can be installed from the :guilabel:`App Center` to provide Single Sign On.

 * This |UCSUCS| release is based on Debian 10.13 Buster.

 * The Linux kernel has been updated to version 5.10.162 from Debian 11.6